Sage-Bionetworks/rocc-service/docs/style-guide.md

       pip install -r server/dev-requirements.txt

+## Why using `npm` in a Python project

+- Standardize scripts across projects developed with different programming languages/frameworks.
+    - Examples: `npm test`, `npm run lint`, `npm run release`.
+- Development tools such as [OpenAPI Generator] (server and client projects) and [release-it] are available via `npm`.

 ## Markdown

 - Lines must not be longer than 80 characters.
 To rewrap text, place your cursor